-The phrase “son of man” occurs in 178 verses in the Bible.
-Sometimes it’s written as “son of man” and other times, as “Son of man.”
+The phrase son of man occurs in 178 verses in the Bible.
+Sometimes son is written with an uppercase S and other times with a lowercase s.

-When used as Son of man, the references are to Jesus, as seen in all four gospels (28 times in Matthew; 13 times in Mark; 25 times in Luke; and 12 times in John).
+When used with an uppercase S, the references are to Jesus, as seen in all four gospels (28 times in Matthew; 13 times in Mark; 25 times in Luke; and 12 times in John).
 It’s also written this way in Psalm 80:17, Daniel 7:13, and Acts 7:56, again implying Jesus.

-What’s really interesting is the use of son of man.
-It’s used 93 times in the book of Ezekiel as God’s pet name for his prophet.
+What’s really interesting is the use of son with a lowercase s.
+It’s used 93 times in the book of Ezekiel, starting with Ezekiel 2:1, as God’s pet name for his prophet.
 But God also uses this as a name for Daniel (Daniel 8:17).

 So, how can the Son of man refer to Jesus, while son of man refer to people?